 1.9.
-This Safety Guide is primarily intended for use for heterogeneous, thermal spectrum research reactors having a power rating of up to several tens of megawatts.
-For research reactors of higher power, specialized reactors (e.g. fast spectrum reactors) and reactors having specialized facilities (e.g. hot or cold neutron sources, high pressure and high temperature loops) additional guidance may be needed.
-For such research reactors, the recommendations provided in IAEA Safety Standards Series No. SSG-73, Core Management and Fuel Handling for Nuclear Power Plants [12] might be more suitable.
-Homogeneous reactors and accelerator driven systems are out of the scope of this publication.
+This Safety Guide is primarily intended for use for heterogeneous, thermal spectrum research reactors that have a power rating of up to several tens of megawatts.
+For research reactors of higher power, specialized reactors (e.g. fast spectrum reactors) and reactors that have specialized facilities (e.g. hot or cold neutron sources, high pressure and high temperature loops), additional guidance may be needed.
+For such research reactors, the recommendations provided in IAEA Safety Standards Series No. SSG-73, Core Management and Fuel Handling for Nuclear Power Plants [12], might be more suitable.
+Homogeneous reactors and accelerator driven systems are outside the scope of this publication.

 1.10.
 Some research reactors, critical assemblies and subcritical assemblies with a low hazard potential might need a less comprehensive core management and fuel handling programme.
-While all recommendations provided in this Safety Guide are to be considered, some might not be applicable to such research reactors, critical assemblies and subcritical assemblies (see paras 2.15-2.17 and Requirement 12 of SSR-3 [1], and IAEA Safety Standards Series No. SSG-22, Use of a Graded Approach in the Application of the Safety Requirements for Research Reactors [13]).
+While all recommendations in this Safety Guide are to be considered, some might not be applicable to such research reactors, critical assemblies and subcritical assemblies (see Requirement 12 and paras 2.15-2.17 of SSR-3 [1], as well as IAEA Safety Standards Series No. SSG-22 (Rev. 1), Use of a Graded Approach in the Application of the Safety Requirements for Research Reactors [13]).